HPCarey/pt-booking/README.md

 * [Django Tutorial](https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78)

-3. The following article helped me create the dropdown menu for the gender option in the appoinments model.
+3. The following article helped me create the dropdown menu for the gender option in the appointments model.
 * [Stack Overflow](https://stackoverflow.com/questions/31130706/dropdown-in-django-model)
-This one helped me to get the dropdown to display the gender choices to display using enums:
+* This one helped me to get the dropdown to display the gender choices to display using enums:
 * [tuto django](https://gdevops.gitlab.io/tuto_django/versions/3.0/enums/enums.html)

 4. This tutorial helped with creating a template view for delete confirmation.